Hypersurfaces with nonnegative scalar curvature: Complete hypersurfaces with nonnegative scalar curvature

-We recall the following characterization of the set of geodesic points, due to Sacksteder~\cite{S}.
-For the sake of completeness, we include his proof.
-This is the only place that requires the hypersurface $M$ to be $C^{n+1}$, instead of $C^2$, in our main theorems (Theorems~\ref{thm:R} to \ref{thm:PMT}).
-Notice that the assumption that $R \ge 0$ is not needed in the proof of Lemma~\ref{le:geodesic}. \begin{lemma} Suppose that $M$ is a $C^{n+1}$ hypersurface in $\mathbb{R}^{n+1}$.
+Let us recall the following characterization of the set of geodesic points, due to Sacksteder~\cite{S}.
+For the sake of completeness, we include his proof. \begin{lemma} Suppose $M$ is a $C^{n+1}$ hypersurface in $\mathbb{R}^{n+1}$.
+Denote by $M_0 = \{ p \in M: A = 0 \mbox{ at } p\}$ the set of geodesic points.
 Let $M_0'$ be a connected component of $M_0$.
 Then $M_0'$ lies in a hyperplane which is tangent to $M$ at every point in $M_0'$. \end{lemma} \begin{pf} We consider the Gauss map $\nu: M \rightarrow \mathbb{S}^n$.
 Since $M$ is of $C^{n+1}$, the Gauss map is of $C^n$.
 Note that the Gauss map $\nu$ has rank zero at any geodesic point.
 We can then apply a theorem of Sard~\cite[p.
-888, Theorem 6.1]{Sard} to obtain that the image $\nu(M_0)$ has Hausdorff dimension zero in $\mathbb{S}^n$.
+888, Theorem 6.1]{Sard} to obtain that the image $\nu(M_0)$ is a one-dimensional Hausdorff measure zero set in $\mathbb{S}^n$.
 It follows that $\nu(M_0)$ is totally disconnected in $\mathbb{S}^n$.
 Thus, $\nu(M_0')$ consists of a single point in $\mathbb{S}^n$, denoted by $\nu_0$.

 It remains to show that $M_0'$ lies in a hyperplane which is orthogonal to $\nu_0$.
 Pick a point $p_0 \in M_0'$.
 Let $(V; y^1,\ldots,y^n)$ be a local coordinate chart centered at $p_0$ in $M$, and define